williamQyq/Terraform-VMWare-CentOS/README.md

 # Terraform + Packer vSphere Automation for Ridgebot Botctl
-This module automates the provisioning of virtual machines in a vSphere environment using [Packer](https://www.packer.io/) and [Terraform](https://www.terraform.io/).
+This module automates the provisioning of virtual machines in vSphere environment using [Packer](https://www.packer.io/) and [Terraform](https://www.terraform.io/).

 ## Features